wireapp/wire-server/docs/reference/config-options.md

 ### Federated domain specific configuration settings
 #### Restrict user search

-The lookup and search of users on a wire instance can be restricted.
+The lookup and search of users on a wire instance can be configured.
 This can be done per federated domain.

 ```yaml
 # [brig.yaml]